plone/documentation/docs/deployment/caching/proxies.md

 Given the proxy has cached a resource at `/logo.jpg`, and that object is modified.

-Then a PURGE request could be sent to the proxy (originating from Zope, not the client) with the same path to force the proxy to fetch a new version the next time the item is requested.
+Then a PURGE request could be sent to the proxy (originating from the backend, not the browser) with the same path to force the proxy to fetch a new version the next time the item is requested.

 ### Avoid caching